Posted on Tuesday, April 1st, 2025 at 9:00 am

 Head and Brain Injuries

 Even if the head doesn’t directly hit anything, the force of a rear-end crash can shake the brain inside the skull.
-Concussions and traumatic brain injuries (TBIs) are common after these accidents, especially if there is a sudden jolt.
+Concussions and traumatic brain injuries (TBIs) are common causes of accidents, especially if there is a sudden jolt.
 Symptoms may include confusion, dizziness, nausea, and sensitivity to light or sound.
 More serious brain injuries can lead to lasting cognitive issues, memory problems, or changes in personality.
 Seeking medical attention right away is critical, as some brain injuries may not be immediately noticeable.

 Back and Spinal Cord Injuries